COBB Tuning’s Mike McGinnis Shows Us How He Turned His Passion Into a Living

 Mike’s successful tuning of the WRX’s ECU didn’t go unnoticed.
 His friends got word of what he did (and saw the results for themselves).
 They asked him to tune their cars too.
 Word of his tunes spread like wildfire beyond Rochester and before he knew it, Innovative Tuning was born, and McGinnis was tuning cars full time.

-As business continued to grow, so did his racing career.
+As the business continued to grow, so did his racing career.
 Mike built an Open Class Subaru “GC8” Impreza (the same chassis he first saw bombing the trails)—lovingly called “Voltron”—which was as much of a record-breaker as it was a rolling marketing tool for Innovative Tuning.
 Not only was he able to destroy the competition on the track and make a name for himself as a driver, but the car itself also helped keep his tuning career alive.

 Shifting Career Gears